 BY Chris Andreou|September 15, 2022

 It’s the largest market in the world and a driver of the global economy.
 Without it, trade worldwide would come to a stop.

 That’s the power of the forex market, a global market with a trading volume in the trillions.

 Maybe you’ve heard of forex before, but you’re unfamiliar with what exactly it is or why it matters.
 You may have even considered investing in forex, but weren’t sure where to start.

 We will tell you all about forex trading, help you decide if it’s right for you, and get you started with your investing strategy.
 Keep reading for our ultimate guide to forex.

 What Is Forex?

 What is forex?
-In short, it’s a portmanteau of the words foreign currency and exchange.
+In short, it’s an abbreviation of the words foreign and exchange.
 Forex is sometimes also abbreviated to FX for short.